 A short description that summarizes what the work item is and helps team members distinguish it from other work items in a list.

 Reference name=System.Title, Data type=String

 The name of the work item type.
 Work item types are defined based on the process used when you created your project.
 For an overview, see Choose process.
 To learn how to add a custom work item type, see Add or modify a work item type.

 To filter work items based on their category assignment, you can use the In Group and Not In Group operators and select a category from the drop-down list.

 Reference name=System.WorkItemType, Data type=String

-- To learn more about working with rich-text fields, see Share plans.
+- To learn more about working with rich-text fields, see Share information within work items.

 - Upon upgrade to Team Foundation Server 2012, the Description field was changed from a field type of PlainText to HTML.
 Using the witadmin changefield command you can revert the data type for this field.
 See Manage work item fields (witadmin).

 To programmatically interact with queries, see one of these REST API resources:

 To programmatically interact with queries, see Query for Bugs, Tasks, and Other Work Items.